chadblack/CollegeSport2018/syllabus.md

 The following books are required for this class:

-1. *Patriotic Games : Sporting Tradition in t...*
+1. Stephen W. Pope, *Patriotic Games : Sporting Tradition in the American Imagination, 1876-1926* 2nd Edition (University of Tennessee Press, 2007).
-2. *Carlisle vs. Army : Jim Thorpe, Dwight Eisenhower, Pop Warner, and the Forgotten Story of Football's Greatest Battle* (Random House, 2008).
+2. Lars Anderson, *Carlisle vs. Army : Jim Thorpe, Dwight Eisenhower, Pop Warner, and the Forgotten Story of Football's Greatest Battle* (Random House, 2008).
 3. David Whiteford, *A Payroll to Meet : A Story of Greed, Corruption, and Football at SMU* (Univ of Nebraska Press, 2013).
-4. *Cheated : The UNC Scandal, the Education *
+4. Jay Smith and Mary Willingham, *Cheated : The UNC Scandal, the Education of Athletes, and the Future of Big-Time College Sports* (Potomac Books, 2015).

 All other readings will be available to the students electronically.